-Once an open-end contract is established, a delivery order should be processed to obtain commodities or services from the contract, unless another method is permitted by the West Virginia State Auditor's Office.
-See Section 3.8.1.2. for more information on delivery orders.
+Once an open-end contract is established, a delivery order should be processed to obtain commodities or services from the contract, unless another method is

 - 3.2.4.5.
 All Required Agency Approvals: All necessary approvals should be obtained and emailed to the Purchasing Division buyer, scanned into the procurement folder, or approved in wvOASIS workflow before the requisition is submitted to the Purchasing Division. - 3.2.4.6.
 Completed General Terms and Conditions: Agencies must complete the General Terms and Conditions (using the master copy maintained by the Purchasing Division) to include as part of every written solicitation issued through, and contract awarded by, the Purchasing Division.
 The master copy of the Agency General Terms and Conditions is also available and mandated for use by state agencies using their delegated purchasing procedures.
 Both master copies of the Agency and Purchasing General Terms and Conditions can be found in the Agency Resource Center of the Purchasing Division's website at www.state.wv.us/admin/purchase/arc.